 It is not always easy to know whether the particular circumstances of an employment dispute will give rise to grounds for a forced resignation argument.
-The best course of action is to seek advice from an Employment Lawyer.
+The best course of action is to seek advice from an experienced employment lawyer.
 If you are an employee who feels that you have been left with no choice but to quit your job, you should seek advice before you take that final step.

-If you are an employer defending an application for unfair dismissal remedy on the basis of a forced resignation claim, you should seek advice from an Employment Lawyer who can accurately advise you as to whether or not the claim has any merit.
+If you are an employer defending an application for unfair dismissal remedy on the basis of a forced resignation claim, you should seek advice from an lawyer who can accurately advise you as to whether or not the claim has any merit.

 At Adams Wilson Lawyers, we are here to help you.
 To find out your rights and options, get in contact with one of our employment lawyers today or call us on 1300 253 203.